arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/01.user-manual/content.md

   DigitalStSolidExpansion stsolidExp = OptaController.getExpansion(i);
 }
 ```
-The above method will check if there is an EMR or SSR expansion connected in the `i` index from the five admitted.
+The above method will check if there is an Ext D1608E or Ext D1608S expansion connected in the `i` index from the five admitted.
 If any is found in the asked index, the expansion `mechExp` or `stsolidExp` turns to true.
 This will ensure which expansion the read state belongs to.

 The function `<ExpObject>.updateDigitalInputs();` updates all the inputs with their current states to prepare them to be read.